OUghTMS/project-canvas/README.md

 ## ✍️Description

 To start the application, you need to upload a file with data for drawing.
 Then the file will be checked and rendered on the specified canvas.
-It is important to remember that an application can only perform her familiar commands.
+It is important to remember that an application can only execute commands familiar to it.

 ### 📌Template for proper execution: